Manas2103/backend-prep/notes.md

-for staging empty folders in git we will use .gitkeep file, this file will not conating anything but helps the staging empty folder
+-for staging empty folders in git we will use .gitkeep file, this file will not conating anything but helps the staging empty folder

+-empty folders are always untracked

+-nodemon is dev dependency which means it is not required at the time production

+-whereas dependencies are the one which are used during the production too